 The Company accounts for its share-based compensation awards in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 ASC 718 requires all share-based payments to employees, including grants of employee stock options, to be recognized in the statements of operations based on their grant date fair values.
 For stock options granted to employees and to members of the board of directors for their services on the board of directors, the Company estimates the grant date fair value of each option award using the Black-Scholes option-pricing model.
 The use of the Black-Scholes option-pricing model requires management to make assumptions with respect to the expected term of the option, the expected volatility of the common stock consistent with the expected life of the option, risk-free interest rates and expected dividend yields of the common stock.
+To determine the fair value of its common stock, the Company uses the closing price of the Company's common stock as reported by NASDAQ.
 For awards subject to service-based vesting conditions, the Company recognizes share-based compensation expense, equal to the grant date fair value of stock options on a straight-line basis over the requisite service period.
+The Company accounts for forfeitures as they occur rather than on an estimated basis.

-Share-based compensation expense recognized for the three months ended March 31, 2017 and 2016 was included in the following line items on the Consolidated Statement of Operations (in thousands).
+Share-based compensation expense recognized for the three months ended March 31, 2018 and 2017 was included in the following line items on the Consolidated Statements of Operations (in thousands).

-Three Mor nths I ch 31,
+Three Mo Mar nths l ch 31

-: 2017 2016
+2018 2017

-Research and development \$ 294 \$ 598
+Research and development \$ 88 \$ 294

-General and administrative 430 1,219
+General and administrative 22 430

-Total share-based compensation expense \$ 724 \$ 1,817
+Total share-based compensation expense \$ 110 \$ 724